 “Let me send a few Specters with you,” Liam said, voice low.
 At that moment, he didn’t look like one of the most dangerous men in the state; he looked like any anxious father might when their kid was heading into trouble.

-“And have someone try to say I can’t fight my own battles without my father backing me up?
-Pass,” Jakob said, shaking his head.
-“Plus, this is Kings business.
-Let us handle it at the lowest level first.”
+“And have someone say I can’t fight my own battles without my father backing me up?
+Pass,” Jakob said.
+“Plus, this is Kings’ business.
+Let us try to handle it first.”

 Here again, was the reminder of past military experience.
 We’d been taught from day one of basic training to handle all of our problems at the lowest level possible.
 One of your fellow soldiers being an asshole to you?
 Find a way to get them to stop.
 Only if you can’t do that do you bother your sergeant with your bullshit.

 Liam nodded, still tense.
 “You’ll keep me in the loop, though?”